charles-viss/steepest-descent/README.md

 The purpose of this repo is to provide an actual implementation of the steepest-descent scheme, one of several _circuit augmentation schemes_ for solving linear programs.
 As a generalization of the edge directions of polyhedra, the circuits of polyhedra play a fundamental role in the theory of linear programming.
 Augmentation schemes which take steps along circuits generalize the simplex method; however, unlike the simplex method, the schemes are not restricted to only the edges of a polyhedron and may traverse its interior.
 Thus, the _Polynomial Hirsch Conjecture_ need not be true for there to exist a strongly-polynomial time circuit augmentation scheme.
 Additionally, circuits have natural combinatorial interpretations for many classical families of linear programs.

 The challenge in implementing most circuit augmentations schemes lies in computing the required circuits.
 However, as shown in https://arxiv.org/abs/1811.00444, a polyhedral model for the set of circuits facilitates the efficient computation of a steepest-descent circuit via a linear programming oracle.
 We use a dynamic version of this oracle to compute these steepest-descent circuits, with each computed direction serving as a warm-start for the program in the following iteration.
 This repo therefore provides an opportunity to explore the behavior of the steepest-descent augmentation scheme when applied to real-world problems.
-We compare its performance to that of the simplex method, and compare our proposed approach for other possible implementations.
+We compare its performance to that of the simplex method, and compare our proposed approach to other possible implementations.

 ## Requirements

-Requires Python 3.5+ and the GurobiPy Optimizer (https://www.gurobi.com/), along with the following modules:
+Requires Python 3.5+ and the Gurobi Optimizer (https://www.gurobi.com/), along with the following modules:
 * GurobiPy
 * numpy
 * cvxopt